-Advocating for sequential, standard-based arts education in all classrooms & all grades
+Citizens advocating for rigorous, sequential, standard-based arts education in all public classrooms & all grades.

 Change the lives of all Amador kids!

 Stop by the Amador County Arts Council to join this network of citizen advocates

 Public Review of the Draft Arts Education Framework for California Public Schools

 The California Department of Education (CDE) and the State Board of Education (SBE) are conducting the second of two 60-day public review and comment periods for the draft Arts Education Framework for California Public Schools, Transitional Kindergarten Through Grade Twelve (Arts Framework).
 The draft Arts Framework, as approved by the Instructional Quality Commission on January 16, 2020, is on the CDE California Arts Framework web page at https://www.cde.ca.gov/ci/vp/cf/.
 The draft Arts Framework will be available online through March 30, 2020.
 At the end of the field review period, all comments received will be collected and presented to the SBE.

 We invite you and your colleagues to review the draft Arts Framework and submit comments to email@example.com.
 Any comments related to the content of the document and recommended changes, additions, or edits should reference specific chapters, sections, and page numbers.
 Please distribute this information throughout your agency and to other individuals and organizations that are involved in arts education.